weareunderdesign/weareunder.design/underground.md

 ## content

-* crafting and maintaining under's unique voice across all platforms
-* developing compelling narratives around our products and services
-* managing our community engagement and design-in-public initiatives
-* creating content that reflects our core values of simplicity, complexity, and openness
-* building relationships with key media outlets and industry influencers
-* coordinating communication strategies for product launches and company announcements
-* leading our educational content initiatives and knowledge-sharing programs

-#### model
+we craft and maintain under's unique voice across all platforms, developing compelling narratives around our products and services. we manage community engagement and design-in-public initiatives, creating content that reflects our core values of simplicity, complexity, and openness. we build relationships with key media outlets and industry influencers, coordinate communication strategies for product launches and company announcements, and lead educational content initiatives and knowledge-sharing programs.

 we approach content in two ways: